How Can I Help?: Creating a Routine with Chores

 I know that chores are an important part of my children’s development.
 Chores are good for their sense of responsibility and community and good for their self-confidence and self-esteem.
 Chores make them better friends, students, and citizens.
 Chores teach them how to serve.
 I know all of this.
-And yet, the chore system in our home hasn’t been impressive.
-Our children have made their own lunches for school, for the most part.
-They clean their rooms every week, for the most part.
-They clean up after themselves, for the most part.
-They help with dishes and tidying, for the most part.
-I regularly let die and then resurrect a rotating chore chart, which mostly just causes them to complain about whose turn it is to wash dishes.
-Until now, I would describe the chore expectations in our house as “maybe good enough.”
+And yet, for a long time, the chore system in our home wasn’t impressive.
+Our children made their own lunches for school, for the most part.
+They cleaned their rooms every week, for the most part.
+They cleaned up after themselves, for the most part.
+They helped with dishes and tidying, for the most part.
+I regularly let die and then resurrected a rotating chore chart, which mostly just caused them to complain about whose turn it was to wash dishes.
+For a long time, I would have described the chore expectations in our house as “maybe good enough.”

-Why don’t we have a better chore system in our house?
-Why doesn’t it feel more sustainable whenever we try a new system?
-As best I can tell, there are two reasons for this.
-The first, and probably the most relevant, is that so far we have not had a true “need” for our children to consistently contribute to our home care.
-And secondly, I keep trying out systems that work for other people, without considering how it matches our family’s particular personality and discipline.
+Why didn’t we have a better chore system in our house?
+Why didn’t it feel more sustainable whenever we tried a new system?
+As best I can tell, there were two reasons for this.
+The first was that so far we did not have a true “need” for our children to consistently contribute to our home care.
+And secondly, I kept trying out systems that worked for other people, without considering how it matched our family’s particular personality and discipline.

-All of this means that our children’s efforts in caring for the home have been somewhat contrived.
-I ask them to wash their dishes before we go to school, but if we are in a hurry and it doesn’t get done, it doesn’t take much time or effort for me to do it myself when I get back from the school drop-off.
-In fact, this happens too often without me even realizing it.
-Similarly, I ask for their help with the laundry, but since they are at school all day, it is likely that I will end up folding the clothes myself when I have some downtime.
-And again, this is often an unconscious action!
+All of this means that our children’s efforts in caring for the home are somewhat contrived.
+I can ask them to wash their dishes before we go to school, but if we are in a hurry and it doesn’t get done, it doesn’t take much time or effort for me to do it myself when I get back from the school drop-off.
+Similarly, I can ask for their help with the laundry, but since they are at school all day, it is likely that I will end up folding the clothes myself when I have some downtime.
+This is often an unconscious action!
 I have to be fully aware and disciplined about saving chores for my children and then following through with asking them to do them.
 Often this takes more energy than doing it myself, especially if they are reluctant to do it.

-I’ve tried a lot of chore systems over the years--a lot that didn’t end up working for us.
+I’ve tried a lot of chore systems over the years—a lot that didn’t end up working for us.
 I tried a rotating job chart where I divided household tasks into three parts for our three children, and we changed every month.
-This was hard for us because I never could establish the right balance of meeting our children’s capabilities (ages 5, 7, and 9) with being somewhat fair in terms of time and energy.
+This was hard for us because I never could establish the right balance of meeting our children’s capabilities (ages 9, 7, and 5 at the time of writing this blog) with being somewhat fair in terms of time and energy.
 Mostly no one wanted to be stuck on dishes so I had to remember to create a new list every month, and restructure the lists each time.
 If I missed the list by a week or two, then we were already halfway into the next month, and I had to decide how to handle the uneven time frame.

 After this, I decided that we should just trade day by day.
 The older two would alternate being my helper inside the kitchen or being my helper outside of the kitchen on odd and even days, and the youngest would always be in charge of tidying bathrooms and the mudroom.
 This worked for a while, and was nice because I didn’t need to keep creating a job chart.
 But then our youngest started asking why she didn’t get a chance to help in the kitchen, and the job load could end up being quite unbalanced based on laundry and menu, so I decided to scrap this job system, too!